Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.

 The site is a triangular backlot overlooked by a wall of 1930’s suburban London houses.
-Although its tucked away, the Oak is the area’s only distinguished landscape feature; all other trees are low scale, garden varieties – below eave heights.
-The Oak is broadly centralised on the plot, and the housing design hinges in a radial arc around it, occupying acute areas beyond the root zone.
+Although tucked away, the Oak is the area’s only distinguished landscape feature.
+It is broadly centralised on the plot, and the housing design hinges in a radial arc around it, occupying acute areas beyond the root zone.

 During our first visit, we met a neighbour who played in the old tree some 60 years ago – before the site became a household dumping ground.
 Her insights were evocative: we imagined her squeezing through a hole in the fence to run wild around the old tree; peering out the back window towards a forgotten, overgrown lot; and watching the seasons and years passing this giant oak.
 We instantly connected with these formative memories.